10 Things to Do in Seville in Winter

 Waterwheel on the pier | ©Pedro Javier Montero

 There are no better times than others to visit a city.
 Each season has its advantages and its public.
 For example, winter is the ideal season for those who want to know everything Seville has to offer while escaping the heat or the crowds.
-A season where the cold is not an impediment and in which there is no shortage of plans and ideas to get to know another side of the Andalusian city.
+A season where the cold is not an impediment and in which there is no lack of plans and ideas to get to know another side of the Andalusian city.

 In the winter months there are also festivals and events that are celebrated with special enthusiasm in the city in addition to, of course, its best monuments and places always seen from the perspective that gives the calm that characterizes the Sevillian winter.